theforeman/theforeman.org/plugins/katello/developers.md

 ### Step 4: Get Your Branch On

-On the date and time you previously warned the community branching would occur on, do the following for each repository EXCEPT `hammer-cli-katelo`.
+On the date and time you previously warned the community branching would occur on, do the following for each repository EXCEPT `hammer-cli-katello`.

 The first step is to create the X.Y branch.
 Take a moment to review the layout of each repository from Step 3.
 The idea with this step is to checkout the master branch for a given repository, ensure its set to the current upstream master, set a tag point for where you are going to branch for EACH spec file (aka package) that lives in a given repository and then create the branch.
 For example, the katello repository contains two packages (spec files) at `/` and `/deploy` (likewise, again, looking back at Step 3, katello-misc contains multiple packages):